15 Essential Notions for Sewing Clothes: Unlock Your Sewing Potential

 Basic Tools

-For the sake of the discussion here, these tools are generally not a consumable.
+For the sake of the discussion here, these tools are generally not consumable.
 They will last if you take care of them.
 I consider these absolutely necessary to have in order to sew clothes.

 • Seam Ripper